What do you want to do ?

 You can apply to summons a witness or evidence from outside Victoria.
 This is also called a 'subpoena'.

-Only our president or one of our vice presidents can issue interstate summonses.
-If you want to summons a corporation, you must provide us with an ASIC extract with your application.
+Only our President or one of our Vice Presidents can issue interstate summonses.
+If you want to summons a corporation, you must provide us with an ASIC Company Extract with your application.
 If you don't it may cause delays.

-Together with your summons form, fill out and give us:
+Together with your summons form, fill out and give us an:

 How to fill out and send Form 5 - Notice to witness who is outside Victoria